 These financial statements are for Energy Metals Limited as an individual entity.
 For the purposes of preparing the financial statements, the Company is a for-profit entity.
 Accounting Standards include Australian Accounting Standards.
-Compliance with Australian Accounting Standards ensures that the financial statements and notes of the company and the Company comply with International Financial Reporting Standards ("IFRS").
-The financial statements were authorised for issue by the directors on 21 February 2023.
+Compliance with Australian Accounting Standards ensures that the financial statements and notes of the Company comply with International Financial Reporting Standards ("IFRS").
+The financial statements were authorised for issue by the directors on 19 February 2024.